The Saltaire Village Website, World Heritage Site

 Hainsworth, William Oliver

-25 November 1896 - 1985
+25 November 1896 - 5 July 1985

 William Oliver Hainsworth was the son of Harry Hainsworth.
 Harry was born c1870 in Calverley.
 He married Annie Katie Easterby 27 May 1893 at Bradford Cathedral.
 Harry was living at 5 Higher School Street in Saltaire.

 William, the eldest of four children, was born 25 November 1896 in Saltaire.
 He was baptised 7 February 1897 at St Pauls Shipley.
 In 1901 they lived at 6 Titus Street in Saltaire where they remained until 1915.
-They then moved to 18 Rhodes Street in Saltaire.
+They then moved to 18 Rhodes Street in Shipley.
 Both father and son worked in the mill before William became a clerk.

 Hall, John Robert